garrethue/scheels_project/README.md

 # Deployment

-See https://scheels-proj.herokuapp.com/ for a live instance of application.
+See https://scheels-proj.herokuapp.com/ for a live instance of the application.